 How to Make this Capacitance Tester

-The tester was made out of some junk parts I had on hand as well as a couple of op-amps and a 555 timer.
+The capacitor leakage tester circuit was made out of some junk parts I had on hand as well as a couple of op-amps and a 555 timer.
 The test is based on a timed cycle of charge, where two voltage compartors indicate 37% and 63% of charge.

 Referring to the schematic, the capacitor is connected to the terminals labeled C. One side is ground and the other side is connected to a rotary selector switch and also to the inputs of two op-amps.
 The “G” position on the rotary switch is a low resistance ground to discharge capacitors when connected.
 Large value capacitors should always be discharged before connecting.